guysoft/FullPageOS/README.rst

 * `OctoPrint <http://octoprint.org>`_ host software for 3d printers out of the box
 * `Raspbian <http://www.raspbian.org/>`_ tweaked for maximum preformance for printing out of the box
 * `mjpg-streamer with RaspiCam support <https://github.com/jacksonliam/mjpg-streamer>`_ for live viewing of prints and timelapse video creation.
+* `CuraEngine <https://github.com/Ultimaker/CuraEngine>`_ pre-installed for slicing directly on the Raspberry Pi
 * `OctoPiPanel <https://github.com/jonaslorander/OctoPiPanel>`_, which is an LCD display app that works with OctoPrint
 * Configuration scripts for verious LCD displays